miketui/middle/OEBPS/chapters_src/17-Chapter-VIII-Advancing-Skills-Through-Continuous-Education_final.md

 c) Their willingness to give you free products or services
 d) Their geographic proximity to your location

-**Answer:** b) Their alignment with your own aspirations, values, and learning style

 ### Question 4
 What is the main purpose of participating in peer critique circles and forums?